pinkeen/lv_examples/README.md

 #define LV_FONT_MONTSERRAT_32 1
 ```

-Refer to `lv_conf_template.h` if in doubt.
+Refer to [`lv_conf_template.h`](https://github.com/lvgl/lvgl/blob/master/lv_conf_template.h) if in doubt.

 ## Examples

 ### Get strated
 If you are new to LVGL check these examples first.
 They demonstrate the basic mechanisms of the library.
 See the [lv_ex_get_started](https://github.com/lvgl/lv_examples/tree/master/src/lv_ex_get_started) folder.
-You can also take a look at the [Quich overview](https://docs.lvgl.io/v7/en/html/get-started/quick-overview.html) of LVGL to learn the basics.
+You can also take a look at the [Quick overview](https://docs.lvgl.io/v7/en/html/get-started/quick-overview.html) of LVGL to learn the basics.

 ### Styles
 LVGL has a powerful and versatile style system.
 These examples show how to use the most common style properties, e.g. styling rectangles, shadows, images, lines, transitions and so on.
 See the [lv_ex_style](https://github.com/lvgl/lv_examples/tree/master/src/lv_ex_style) folder.